 You can’t use a paper trail to add up non-economic damages.
-Even though they may be more difficult to calculate, they can make up the largest part of a motorcycle accident victim’s settlement or verdict.
-The experienced motorcycle accident lawyers at The Dominguez Firm can compare your Long Beach motorcycle accident to similar cases they’ve handled in the past and the factors involved.
+Even though they may be more difficult to calculate, they can make up the largest part of motorcycle accident claims, settlements, or verdicts.
+An experienced motorcycle accident lawyer at The Dominguez Firm can compare your Long Beach motorcycle accident claim to similar cases they’ve handled in the past and the factors involved.

 Non-economic damages can include:

-- Any extreme pain and emotional suffering due to your motorcycle accident.
+- Any extreme pain and emotional suffering due to your motorcycle crash.

 - Loss of consortium, which is the loss of a spouse and the potential impact that has on a family.

 In rare instances, a court may reward punitive damages to the motorcycle accident victim.
 This is done more to punish the person who caused the accident rather than to award the victim additional damages.
-The idea is that by additionally punishing the defendant, it may set an example and stop similar behavior in the future.
+The idea is that additionally punishing the defendant may set an example and stop similar behavior in the future.